VerifiedarXiv:2312.0075224 min

 out_proj: (1, 2048, 2048) -> (1, 2048, 1024) # back to D

 Most of the parameters live in the projections, about 3ED2=6D23 E D^2 = 6 D^2 per block, with the SSM itself adding little.
-So Mamba is, in parameter terms, mostly a stack of big linear layers with a cheap, selective recurrence threaded between them.
+So Mamba is, in parameter terms, mostly a stack of big linear layers with a lightweight, selective recurrence threaded between them.
 Stack the block, add an embedding and a final norm, and that is the model.
 No attention, no MLP blocks, no positional encodings (the recurrence is ordered by construction).

 On language, Mamba is the first attention-free model to keep pace with a strong modern Transformer recipe (the LLaMA-style "Transformer++") at matched compute.
 The headline: Mamba-3B matches Transformers twice its size, both in pretraining loss and downstream evaluation, and beats same-size baselines like Pythia by a few points on common-sense reasoning.
 It does this while reading the sequence in linear time and generating with no KV cache, at 4–5× the throughput.

-The synthetic tasks are the cleanest evidence that selection is doing the work.
+The synthetic tasks are the clearest evidence that selection accounts for the improvement.
 On selective copying, selection takes the model from 18.3% to 99.8%.
-On induction heads, the canonical in-context-recall task, Mamba reaches near-perfect accuracy and then does something the others cannot: trained on length 256, it extrapolates to sequences of a million tokens, 4000× longer than anything it saw in training.
+On induction heads, the canonical in-context-recall task (having seen the pair “A then B” earlier in the sequence, output B the next time A appears), Mamba reaches near-perfect accuracy and then does something the others cannot: trained on length 256, it extrapolates to sequences of a million tokens, 4000× longer than anything it saw in training.
 A fixed schedule cannot do that.
 A content-driven gate can, because the rule it learned ("remember this kind of token") does not depend on the length.

 Selection generalizes past language too, which is the real argument for it as a backbone.
-On raw audio waveforms (the SC09 generation benchmark) a 24M-parameter Mamba reaches an FID of 0.67 against 1.42 for a comparable SaShiMi, beating much larger GAN and diffusion baselines.
+On raw audio waveforms (the SC09 generation benchmark) a small (~6M-parameter) Mamba reaches an FID of 0.94 (Fréchet Inception Distance, a generation-quality score where lower is better) against 1.99 for a comparable-size SaShiMi — already beating larger GAN and diffusion baselines (WaveGAN 19M at 2.03, DiffWave 24M at 1.92); a larger 24M Mamba reaches 0.67, the best on the benchmark.
 On DNA, where the alphabet is four letters and the useful context can be enormous, Mamba keeps improving as the sequence grows toward a million bases and matches strong baselines at 3–4× fewer parameters.
-The same block, the same selective scan, three modalities.

 Provenance Verified against primary literature